davidred/roomeze-api-explorer/source/includes/_users.md

 first_name                   | String  | The user's first name.
 last_name                    | String  | The user's last name.
 Requires `read_details` permission
-last_initial                 | String  | The first initial of the user's last name. previous_residence_complete  | Boolean | At least one previous residence has been created. roommate_profile_complete    | Boolean | An image has been uploaded, traits have been created, and the user profile has a value for the `about_me` attribute.
+last_initial                 | String  | The first initial of the user's last name. previous_residence_complete  | Boolean | At least one previous residence has been created.
+Requires `read_details` permission roommate_profile_complete    | Boolean | An image has been uploaded, traits have been created, and the user profile has a value for the `about_me` attribute.
+Requires `read_details` permission

 ### Authentication